 In February 1974, the four-door 412L was priced at DM 10,995 (DM 11,145 for the 412 LS) in the German home market.

 The 412 was also built in South Africa from 1972 to 1974.
 The specification varied somewhat from European models, with the omission of the petrol heater, no rear window de-fogger as standard and with different paint options and interior trim.
-A total of 34,452 Type 4's (411 and 412) were produced in South Africa between 1969 and 1974.
+A total of 34,452 of the Type 4 (411 and 412) were produced in South Africa between 1969 and 1974.

 We are a leading provider of Engines and Transmissions.
 We have provided customers with an unbeatable Price,